vtrnnhlinh/vtrnnhlinh.github.io/_drafts/gom-design-0.md

 ## First Idea

 How to solve those 3 problems is a problem.
-I don't know if I should read some papers about Multi-Agent AI.
+I don't know if I should read some papers about Multi-Agent AI @@.

+### How we shape the graph?

+{% include figure.liquid loading="eager" path="assets/img/gom_idea_ex.png" class="img-fluid rounded z-depth-1" %}
+My imagination on how the graph should looks like.
+It's something like Dijkstra graph {% cite bento2019dijkstra %}.

+To shape the graph, we need to calculate the relationship between the models which is based on the **datasets we used to fine-tune**.

+To calculate this number like in the diagram above, there are some options that I am not sure which one is the best:
+- **Jaccard index** {% cite niwattanakul2013using %}: This method seems faster to run, run on the raw dataset.
+- **Cosine Similarity** {% cite gunawan2018implementation dehak2010cosine %}: This method seems slower as I need to convert the dataset into embeddings to calculate.

+There are more advanced methods but I don't have time to dig deeper yet.
+I think I will apply 2 classic methods first to see the efficiency.

+## First Step

+Here is my collection of the models and datasets I collect for this project: [vtrnnhlinh's Collection: Graph-of-Models](https://huggingface.co/collections/vtrnnhlinh/graphs-of-models-686f8bfc6070ec6ad9111fff).